Paulvinc/Xente-Fraud-Detection/README.md

 ![DeveloperPrince](https://lhstartupmaqer.com/wp-content/uploads/2020/03/Xente-300x213.png)

 This is a machine learning project of being able to predict whether a transaction is a fraud or not.
-Take note the Dataset is taken from [zindi](https://zindi.africa/competitions/xente-fraud-detection-challenge) from a closed competition.
+The Dataset is taken from a closed [Zindi](https://zindi.africa/competitions/xente-fraud-detection-challenge) competition.

 ##